AnnikaV9/hcclient/README.md

                                       --server-color red \
                                       "$@"
 ```
-This can then be run with:
+The script can then be run like:
 ```
 ./hcclient.sh -c mychannel -n mynick
 ```